serena1308/Phishing-Project/README.md

 Alice has a passion for mechanics.
 She owns two vintage cars and often likes to parade around with her ancestral objects.
 Your mission is to get the password from Alice or Bob.

 Here I did a phishing page for Moodle Becode.
+Click on this link to see my phishing page : https://serena1308.github.io/Phishing-Project/ :)

 Here are the steps to complete this project:

 ### 1. Reproduce the web page

 Below you'll find the web page that looks like a typical authentication (example: login form with username and password fields) in HTML and CSS.
-Here is the page: [(index.html)]
+Here is the page: [](index.html)

 ### 2. Webhook